Job Listings/Résumé Searches

 An internship is a career-related learning experience that provides an excellent opportunity for students to gain "real world" experience and to explore a variety of career fields.
 The academic internship program at the University of the Arts is designed to give students practical experience in their area of academic study.

 Academic (credit-bearing) internships may be paid or unpaid in accordance with the US Department of Labor’s six criteria.
-The Career Services Office strongly encourages for-profit internship sites to offer students compensation whenever possible in the form of pay, stipend, travel reimbursement, or housing expenses for a summer program.
+The Career Services Office strongly encourages all for-profit internship sites (including start-ups and sole proprietors) to offer students compensation whenever possible in the form of pay, stipend, travel reimbursement, or housing expenses for a summer program.
 Please refer to the NACE Position Statement on Compensation for Internships for additional details.
 Academic internships are supervised both within the work setting and by a UArts faculty member who is knowledgeable in a discipline related to the internship.

 The timing of academic internships must coincide with our semesters (Fall, Spring, Summer) to enable students to register for and earn academic credit.
 Be aware that any internships beginning after a semester has begun and our add/drop period is over will be categorized as a non-credit internship, which legally requires compensation by for-profit companies (interns at non-profits may be unpaid volunteers).